Bedrockdude10/CY-3740-Challenge-1-Fun-With-Networking-n-Cryptography/README.md

 the server fail the integrity check - this is why I send & receive the message 1000 times.
 After receiving an uncorrupted message from the server, I hash and base64 encode the message using functions from the Sodium library to get a printable string.

+****
+STUDENTS OF CY 3740: DO NOT COPY THIS CODE.
+PROF KAAN WILL FIND YOU.